tperry-r7/learn-gh-test-docs/How-payloads-work.md

 # How Payloads Work

 Payload modules are stored in `modules/payloads/{singles,stages,stagers}/<platform>`.
-When the framework starts up, stages are combined with stagers to create a complete payload that you can use in exploits.
-Then, handlers are paired with payloads so the framework will know how to create sessions with a given communications mechanism.
+When the framework starts, stages are combined with stagers to create a complete payload that you can use in exploits.
+Then, handlers are paired with payloads so the framework knows how to create sessions with a given communications mechanism.

 Payloads are given reference names that indicate all the pieces, like so:
   - Staged payloads: `<platform>/[arch]/<stage>/<stager>`